hassantayyab/hassantayyab/README.md

 ### Hey there 👋

-‼️ Actively looking for a new job opportunity at the moment ‼️

 #### I'm Hassan 😉, an enthusiastic web developer and designer dedicated to crafting visually stunning and high-performance websites 💻, ensuring an exceptional user experience 🎈.

 > Since childhood, my passion for visual art and creating aesthetically pleasing designs with colors 🖍️ and paper 📄 has been evident.
 As I delved deeper into computer science, earning a bachelor's degree in the field, I seamlessly melded my love for design and art with technical expertise.
 This synthesis empowered me to develop user-friendly software, paving the way to an ambitious career as a web developer & designer 👨‍🎨.